Cimy-wang/ASPCapsule/README.md

-# ASPCapsule

-We have relased the code of ASPcapsule nerual network, And the paper has been submitted to IEEE tim.
+We have relased the code of ASPC nerual network, And the paper has been submitted to IEEE tim.

+ If you have any question, please contact me fell free!
+ e-mail: wangjp85@mail2.sysu.edu.cn